1.800.557.2841

 Aerial view of the beach and Temple of Poseidon at Cape Sounion

-The Culture
+Greece Culture

 The sun shines warmly in Greece and the people who live there seem to embody this warmth with each other; it isn’t odd to find friends embracing, linking arms and walking the streets, chatting affectionately.
-Generous hosts and intensely patriotic about their impressive cultural heritage, the Greeks pride themselves on their filotimo (dignity and honour) and their filoxenia (hospitality).
-Family life is hugely important and great respect and attention is paid to elderly family members.
+Generous hosts—and intensely patriotic about their impressive cultural heritage—the Greeks pride themselves on their filotimo (dignity and honour), and their filoxenia (hospitality).
+Family life is hugely important, and great respect and attention is paid to elderly family members.

-Predominantly Greek Orthodox, the church is part of the cadence of daily life, with locals entering churches to light candles and seek ethereal support from saints who represent their dilemmas.
+Predominantly Greek Orthodox, the church is part of the cadence of daily life, with locals entering churches to light candles and seek spiritual support from saints who represent their dilemmas.
 While many monasteries and churches have shawls and long pants to loan tourists, it is ideal to dress with shoulders and legs covered out of respect when visiting.

 What is the visiting etiquette in Greece?